 Tacoma Community College is approved for the education and training of veterans, the children and spouses of deceased, MIA and POW, or 100% total or permanent disabled veterans, and eligible members of the select reserve.
-Contact Veterans Services in Bldg.
-14 or call 253-566-5081 to apply for benefits.
 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.

 This school will not:

-- Prevent the students enrollment; - Assess a late penalty fee to; - Require student secure alternative or additional funding; - Deny their access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.
+- · Prevent the students enrollment - Assess a late penalty fee to - · Require student secure alternative or additional funding - Deny their access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution